-Div.
-39 and APA Books co-sponsor the Johanna K. Tabin Book Proposal Prize for a first book by a psychoanalytic author.
-This award competition is offered every other year, alternating with the New Century Book Prize.
+The Society for Psychoanalysis and Psychoanalytic Psychology (Div.
+39) and APA Books co-sponsor the Johanna K. Tabin Book Proposal Prize for a first book by a psychoanalytic author.
+This award competition is offered every year.
 The winner receives a certificate of recognition, a book contract with APA Books and a $1,000 cash advance on royalties.

 The aim of this prize is to encourage psychoanalytic writing by Div.
 39 members who have yet to publish a psychoanalytic book.
 Prize criteria include good writing and originality, as well as clinical and scholarly relevance.
 The proposed book should promise to be an original and coherent monograph.
 Edited collections of previously published papers are not acceptable, nor are edited volumes of contributions by more than one author.
 Simultaneous submissions to other publishers will disqualify the entry.

 Applicants must be members of Div.
-39 and not have published a psychoanalytic book.
+39 (Psychoanalysis) and not have published a psychoanalytic book.

 The proposal should consist of: